mauryavinay1407/javascript-projects-INTERVIEW/README.md

 ### Important JS Projects for INTERVIEWS

-- It contains so many projects which is usually asked in Interview machine coding round.
+- It contains many important projects which is usually asked in Interview machine coding round.